Is Santa Going to Adjust your Thermostat?

 ‘Tis the season for family gatherings and parties with friends and neighbors—and also the season for sneaking off to adjust the host’s thermostat!

-According to a new survey* by Emerson, nearly 60% of respondents admitted to changing the temperature on someone else’s thermostat (or knowing someone who did) during the holidays.
+According to a new survey* by Copeland, nearly 60% of respondents admitted to changing the temperature on someone else’s thermostat (or knowing someone who did) during the holidays.

 Comfort during the holidays is such an issue that 50% of those surveyed said they are likely to leave a gathering early if the temperature is too hot or too cold.